joeyxworks/PixelPieces/network-automation/network-automation-with-cicd-tools.md

-# Network Automation (IaC) with CI/CD Tools

-# 0x01 What is CI/CD and why?
+# What is CI/CD and why?

 Before we dive deeper into CI/CD tools, we need to know CI/CD, what is CI/CD.
 According to the [definition](https://www.redhat.com/en/topics/devops/what-is-ci-cd) by RedHat, CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.

 But wait, you may ask what it can do for network tasks, for the job each network engineer may face every day?
 As a network engineer, sometimes we have to repeat a job many times, which costs countless time we never realized.
 In the world of Network Automation, the target is to leave tasks as many as possible to the program, the only thing we should focus on is what the program unable to do.
 This article will show you how to use [**Jenkins**](https://www.jenkins.io/) and [**Ansible**](https://www.ansible.com/) to automate the task that add new ACL to a Cisco firewall.

-# 0x02 Getting Started
+# Getting Started

 ## Prerequisites

 - Operating System

     The demonstration below uses **RHEL** as operating system for both Jenkins and Ansible instances, you can choose other distributions if you don’t have RHEL license.

 - Jenkins Controller

     The module of Jenkins we will use can be covered by the default settings after installation, so in this article, the detailed steps for the installation of the Jenkins controller will not be shown, you can click on this [link](https://jenkins.io/doc/book/installing/linux/) for reference.

 - Cisco Firewall

     Because the device we are going to integrate with Ansible is Cisco firewall, the ASA, you should have the basic knowledge about it and its configuration as well, click on the [link](https://www.cisco.com/c/en/us/support/security/adaptive-security-appliance-asa-software/products-installation-and-configuration-guides-list.html) for reference.